As we learn about the harmful effects of indoor air pollution, home air purification is gaining popularity and use.

 So, a different solution is needed.
 We suggest the use of activated carbon since it is effective for a wide range of gases and does not have the downside of creating indoor air pollution in the form of ozone that you can get with some electronic filtering technologies.
 This is why we only use activated carbon.

 With some substances like formaldehyde, carbon on it's own is limited.
-To overcome this we treat our carbon to fill in these gaps to provide a complete and safe solution in our EJ120 and Erik models.
+To overcome this we treat our carbon to fill in these gaps to provide a complete and safe solution in our mod models.

 Smoke RemovalCigarette and wildfire smoke removal presents a complex challenge since smoke is make up of a vast mix of airborne particulates and gases.